20 Best Movies of 2001

 8. Lagaan (2001)

-To be nominated for an Oscar despite the fact that Americans hardly understand cricket, speaks volumes about ‘Lagaan’ — and its connect with audiences.
-It tells you that “triumph of undying human spirit over all odds and discrimination” is a theme that’s universally resonant.
+To be nominated for an Oscar despite the fact that Americans hardly understand cricket speaks volumes about ‘Lagaan’ — and its connection with audiences.
+It tells you that the “triumph of undying human spirit over all odds and discrimination” is a theme that’s universally resonant.
 ‘Lagaan’, with its epic and grand scale, and technical and musical brilliance, represents Indian cinema in its finest form.
-I think noted critic Roger Ebert summed up the best when he wrote this about ‘Lagaan’:“an enormously entertaining epic, like nothing we’ve ever seen before, and yet completely familiar ”.
-We only wish India could produce more of such films that is so Bollywood and yet so universal.
+I think noted critic Roger Ebert summed up the best when he wrote this about ‘Lagaan’:“an enormously entertaining epic, like nothing we’ve ever seen before, and yet completely familiar.”
+We only wish India could produce more of such films that are so Bollywood and yet so universal.

 Read More: Best Movies of the 60s